Tugbars/fast-peak-finding-algorithm/README.md

 - Prominence and FWHM: Once the highest peak is identified, the algorithm calculates its prominence and FWHM to evaluate its physical and analytical relevance.

 - Edge Case Handling: Special consideration is given to peaks at the dataset's boundaries, assessing whether a peak might continue beyond the current data range.

+## Reference Lecture
+The peak finding algorithm implemented in this repository is inspired by the concepts discussed in the lecture by Srini Devadas on efficient algorithms for finding peaks in datasets.
+The lecture provides a comprehensive overview of the algorithmic approach to identifying peaks within a matrix and its applications in various fields.

+For a deeper understanding of the underlying principles and methodologies, you can watch the full lecture here: Efficient Algorithms for Peak Finding - Srini Devadas.